pymoso/PyMOSO/README.md

     x0 = (val, )
     return x0
 ```
 Then, testsolve can run multiple independent sample paths of an algorithm using different starting points, and no `x0` needs to be specified.
-The following command will run 16 independent sample paths using 4 processes, where each sample path has a random starting points.
+The following command will run 16 independent sample paths using 4 processes, where each sample path has a random starting points, and save the .

-`pymoso testsolve --isp=16 --proc=4 mytester.py RPERLE`
+`pymoso testsolve --isp=16 --proc=4 --metric mytester.py RPERLE`

-### Example of a (bad) RLE accelerator algorithm (myaccel.py)
+The command creates a results file for each independent sample path.
+The file contains the solutions generated at every algorithm iteration, such that the solution of iteration 2 is on line 2, iteration 10 on line 10, and so forth.
+If `--metric` is specified, PyMOSO generates a second file for each independent sample path containing a set of triples (iteration number, simulations used at end of iteration, metric output), one for each algorithm iteration.

+### Implementing algorithms in PyMOSO
+Users can leverage internal PyMOSO structures to implement new algorithms.
+It is particularly easy to implement retrospective approximation algorithms (see below reference) requiring users to implement only the sample path solver.

+Pasupathy R, Ghosh S (2013) Simulation optimization: a concise overview and implementation guide.
+Topaloglu H, ed., TutORials in Operations Research, chapter 7, 122–150 (Catonsville, MD: INFORMS), URL http://dx.doi.org/10.1287/educ.2013.0118.

+##### Example MOSO algorithm in PyMOSO that uses RLE to ensure convergence (myaccel.py)
 ```
 from pymoso.chnbase import RLESolver